- Legal Resources

 The Office of Civil Rights Enforcement has the authority to investigate complaints of discrimination in employment, housing, and public accommodation based on race, color, religion, sex, national origin, disability, and age (40 and above) (plus familial status in housing).
 The unit also accepts, serves, and reports on complaints of racial profiling based on race and national origin.

-Oklahoma has a Solicitor General in the Federalism Unit dedicated to representing the interests of the state and challenging the federal government when it has overreached its autority and encroached on the state's ability to craft its own solutions as provided under the law.
+The Federalism Unit, led by the Solicitor General, is dedicated to representing the interests of the state and challenging the federal government when it has overreached its autority and encroached on the state's ability to craft its own solutions as provided under the law.

 In addition to several specialized duties, the General Counsel Unit provides day-to-day legal advice for state agencies, boards and commissions.